UKCloud/documentation/articles/managed-services/man-antivirus-faq.md

 * Gartner Best Endpoint Protection Platforms (EPP) as Reviewed by Customers.

-* Passmark’s January 2019 performance test compares SentinelOne to several legacy AV products.
+* Passmark's January 2019 performance test compares SentinelOne to several legacy AV products.
 Testing showed that SentinelOne performs better than other vendors when the agent is under heavy load.
 During normal user workload, customers typically see less than 5% CPU load.

 ## Endpoint security